3 Quick Tips to Take Your Landing Pages Out of the Digital Marketing Dark Ages

 How We Got Here

-A mere 5 years ago, many companies still weren’t using landing pages as destinations for their content marketing offers, emails and display ads, with the majority of clicks going to corporate home pages, product pages or other existing website pages.
-This approach left visitors to independently navigate a sea of information on a home page, or find their way on some other page which may not have explicitly connected the dots between your ad, email or offer and the action you wanted them to take.
+In the grand scheme of things, designated landing pages are still relatively new.
+In fact, 77% of marketers see landing pages as an essential part of their post-click strategy (but that’s still nearly one in four who have yet to see the value!).
+By linking to a home page instead of a tailored experience, visitors are left to independently navigate a sea of information on a home page, or find their way on some other page which may not have explicitly connected the dots between your ad, email or offer and the action you wanted them to take.
 Marketers quickly figured out that clicks were often wasted unless visitors were sent to a dedicated page which had a laser focus on one specific call to action.

 The knuckle-dragging specimens that became our landing pages then tended to be heavy-handed with a form, limited copy, one call to action, one piece of content to download, no alternate links, secondary content offers or navigation.
 Our forms forcefully asked for more information than was realistic in an attempt at having submitters provide enough information to immediately qualify them for Sales.
 We dutifully created hundreds of landing pages, sometimes only with very minor variations but all with the gaol of getting better conversion rates on that darn form.
 Not everyone executed the landing page correctly, matching the ad copy to the landing page content to the target audience.
 Combine that with falling click through rates on PPC ads and marketers began to wonder if the effort was worth the reward at about the same times as prospects were beginning to wonder if providing their personal information was worth the hassle of being hounded by a sales rep within minutes of filling out the form.